babelouest/glewlwyd/API.md

 Optional

 `source`: source to get the user data: vaues can be `database`, `ldap` or `all` default is `all`

+`search`: search pattern for name, login or email.
+API will return any user that match the corresponding pattern.

 `offset`: offset to start the list result, default is 0